Health Information and Tools > Patient Care Handouts > Excision of Non-Melanoma Skin Cancer: Care Instructions

 Most cases of these types of cancer can be cured if they are found and removed early.
 If the cancer is not completely removed, it may come back.

 The doctor uses medicine to numb the area around the cancer.
-Then the doctor cuts out the cancer along with small amount of healthy skin around it.
+Then the doctor cuts out the cancer along with a small amount of healthy skin around it.
 The wound is most often closed with stitches.

 The procedure takes about 30 minutes.
 You will probably go home soon after.
 You may have a scar.
 The scar should fade with time.